 Effective action on climate change calls for religious as well as political leadership.
 A reconsideration of how economists, ethicists and particularly the religions have conceived of humanity's relationship to the planet is critical.

-PACT has developed the Planetary Futures Project, drawing together:
+PACT has developed the Religion, Ethics and the Anthropocene project, drawing together: